ProjectPythia/pythia-foundations/preamble/how-to-use.md

 ### Interacting with Jupyter Books locally

 Sometimes it may make more sense to download a book chapter and run it on your local laptop or PC.
-Perhaps you want to co-opt a book for your own purposes, or load your own local data.
-Downloading an individual chapter is trivial: click on the download icon, also located in the top right corner of the book chapter you are viewing, and select “.ipynb”.
+Perhaps you want to co-opt a notebook for your own purposes, or load your own local data.
+Downloading an individual chapter is trivial: click on the download icon, also located in the top right corner of the book chapter you are viewing, and click on the filename that appears.

 That was the easy part.
 Getting the notebook to execute locally may take a little more work.
 The book was created to run in a particular